thomasop/Les_petits_plats/README.md

 ## Algorithme For / While

-I use For function in main branch for algorithme
+I use For function in master branch for algorithme

 ## Algorithme Foreach / Filter / Map